Edge effect on the current-temperature characteristic of thermionic cathodes: Results

-To better understand the shape of the Miram curve in Fig.\ \ref{fig:Miram_Partial} we separate the contribution to the current from the emitter edge from that of the emitter interior by dividing the emitting area into the frame region ($F$) at the perimeter of the emitting area of the cathode and the remaining internal part, as shown in the inset to Fig.\ \ref{fig:Miram_Partial}.
+To better understand the shape of the Miram curve in Fig.\ \ref{fig:Miram_Partial}, we separate the contribution to the current from the emitter edge from that of the emitter interior by dividing the emitting area into the frame region ($f$) at the perimeter of the emitting area of the cathode and the remaining internal part, as shown in the inset in Fig.\ \ref{fig:Miram_Partial}.
 Next we calculate separately the currents originating from both regions.
-We see that the current coming from the interior of the cathode, represented by the yellow curve in Fig.\ \ref{fig:Miram_Partial}, resembles the Miram curves achieved with models of infinite emitting area and uniform work function \cite{Chernin20,Darr20}, i.e. the current rapidly increases with temperature, and then it stabilizes at a nearly constant value.
-Nonetheless, the knee for current coming from the interior is softer than predicted by 1-D beam models \cite{Miram04,Darr20}.
-This is because the boundary between the interior and external frame is not sharp, and the current coming from the frame influences emission at the interface of the frame and edge slightly.
+We see that the current coming from the interior of the cathode, represented by the yellow curve in Fig.\ \ref{fig:Miram_Partial}, resembles the Miram curves achieved with models of infinite emitting area and uniform work function \cite{Cattelino82,Miram04,Chernin20,Darr20} (i.e., the current rapidly increases with temperature, and then it stabilizes at a nearly constant value).
+This constant current is our point of reference in defining the width of the frame area because it confirms that the whole internal area is subjected to space charge.
+Thus, we continue to decrease the thickness of the outer region as long as we can obtain nearly stable current from the central part.
+The knee for current coming from the interior is softer than predicted by one-dimensional beam models \cite{Cattelino82,Miram04,Darr20}.
+In contrast to infinite systems, where the space-charge effects are spatially homogeneous, in finite systems the area of space-charge-limited emission first appears in the central part and extends with increasing temperature toward the edges.
+Thus, in the transition range the emission from the internal region is not uniform; in particular, it is stronger in the outer part [Figs.\ \ref{fig:C_Map}(b) and\ \ref{fig:C_Map}(c)], which results in the softening of the transition range, but still this knee is much sharper than that of the total current.